-The ln command is used to create links between files.
+The ln command is used to create links between files. ln's basic syntax is

 or

+The items in square brackets are optional. target is the file name to which the link is to be created.
+By default ln creates hard links, which are merely additional names for an existing file.
+Hard links cannot be made to directories, nor can they cross filesystem and partition boundaries.
 If two file names are provided as arguments, ln uses the second one, assuming that it is not the name of an existing file, as the name for the hard link to the first one.
 Thus, for example, the following would create a link named link1 to a file named file1:

 If the last argument (i.e., input data) is the name of an existing directory, ln creates a hard link in that directory for each file name provided to it.
 Each such link has the same name as the file which it links.
 An error message is returned if there are more than two arguments and the last one is not the name of an existing directory.
 Thus, in the following example, with the first two arguments named file2 and file3 and the third argument a directory called dir1, two links would be created within dir1 with the names file2 and file3: